 - Malvern Hills District Council - Wychavon District Council - Worcester City Council - 2.3 When the funding becomes available from the Community Infrastructure Levy, Worcestershire County Council will bid for projects to support education infrastructure as required.
 CIL revenues are intended to help fund the supporting infrastructure needed to address the cumulative impact of development across a local authority area.
-CIL can be used to fund the provision, improvement, replacement, operation or maintenance of a wide range of infrastructure, including education. - 2.4 Worcestershire County Council in partnership with the district councils will also seek to work with parish councils to identify where funding from parish council CIL allocations may be pooled to best serve education infrastructure needs in an area. - 2.5 Section 106 obligations will still be collected for the South Worcestershire Councils where specific mitigation is required.
+CIL can be used to fund the provision, improvement, replacement, operation or maintenance of a wide range of infrastructure, including education. - 2.4 Worcestershire County Council in partnership with the district councils will also seek to work with parish councils to identify where funding from parish council CIL allocations may be pooled to best serve education infrastructure needs in an area. - 2.5 Section 106 obligations will still be collected for the South Worcestershire Councils for specific sites and large scale sites as stated within the regulation 123 list published on the district council websites.
 All other education provision required as a result of new housing within the South Worcestershire Councils areas, would be expected to be funded by the CIL. - 2.6 The three northern district councils of Worcestershire at the point of publication have not adopted CIL.
 These are: